QR Code Guide: Logo, Custom Styles, Frames & 18+ Content Types

-QR codes are everywhere — from restaurant menus to marketing campaigns.
-Learn how to create, customize, and use QR codes effectively with this comprehensive guide.
+QR codes are everywhere — from restaurant menus to social media marketing.
+Learn how to create branded QR codes with logo overlays, custom dot shapes, frames, 18+ content types, and export in four formats.

 What Is a QR Code and How Does It Work?